Luca-maxwell99/Code-Quest/README.md

 #### Colour Palette

 The colour palette for Code Quest was chosen to create a visually appealing and user-friendly experience.
-The site offers both a light and dark mode within the colour palette to ensure the interface is easy on the eyes and accessible to a wide range of users.
+The site offers is built in a dark mode colour palette to ensure the interface is easy on the eyes.
 The charater's colours add a touch of personality to the design, while the core palette provides a clear and readable interface.

 ![Colour palette](assets/images/code-quest-palette.webp)